Common questions on Leicester lockdown

 Find answers to common questions about the local restrictions, including meeting other people, support bubbles, social distancing and travel.

-The advice in Leicester remains to:
+The advice is to:

 - Limit your contact with other people.